Matthew Real: Philadelphia Union

+Colorado Springs Switchbacks

 In April 2024, Real joined USL Championship club Colorado Springs Switchbacks on loan for the 2024 season.

 Real signed with the Switchbacks on a permanent deal in January 2025.

+Hartford Athletic

+He transferred to Hartford Athletic in December 2025.

 Personal life

 Real was born in the United States to a Brazilian father and an Italian American mother.